ABOUT OUR WINERY

 1868

-The village of Vouves and its surrounding valley has a long history of winemaking.
-Our ancestor, Giorgos Stylianoudakis or, as he was better known, Spanoudogiorgis
+The wine village of Vouves has a long history of winemaking.
+Our ancestor, Giorgos Stylianoudakis or - as he was better known - Spanoudogiorgis

 (b.
-1868-d.
-1930), was an expert vinegrower who participated in the Theriso Revolution (the most important uprising of the Cretans, under the leadership of Eleftherios Venizelos, aiming to reunite Crete with mother Greece ) in 1905 He had two children, Manolis (nicknamed later on “Patriotis”) and Anastasia.
+1868, d.
+1930), was an expert vine grape grower who also took part in the Theriso Revolution i.e. the most important uprising of the Cretans in 1905, aiming to reunite Crete with mainland Greece.
+Spanoudogiorgis had two children in his lifetime, Manolis (later on nicknamed Patriotis) and Anastasia.

 1889

-* In the picture the wagon wheel that caused the death of Patriotis in 1939.
+* In the picture is the wagon wheel that caused the death of Patriotis in 1939.

 1910